 The Wellness Vacation begins with the conscious decision to take action to travel – near or far – for a purpose related to one’s state of health and sense of well being.
 It can include spa treatments and therapies, healthy eating and culinary events, fitness activities and adventures in nature (such as walking tours, hiking, kayaking, canoeing, strand-up-paddle boarding and snowshoeing), and educational programs that share ways to incorporate healthy habits into our everyday lives.
 The Wellness Vacation can also include “voluntourism” experiences because “giving back” increases one’s sense of well being and is part of living a wellness lifestyle.
 Environmental sustainability is also key as both wellness living and wellness travel incorporate “wellness for the planet.”

 When it comes to the Wellness Vacation, one size does not fit all.

 For one person a Wellness Vacation may take the form of a a totally-focused, two-week or longer, weight loss program that teaches him or her how to rethink the relationship with food.
 For another it might be a fitness-focused adventure, an opportunity to learn how to manage stress or to heal following a major change in one’s life.
 The next person might need a yoga retreat, time for self-reflection, an opportunity to get in touch with nature with a like-minded group.
 A Wellness Vacation could include a spa experience, a visit to thermal hot springs, an art class for self-expression, proactive medical testing, an opportunity to try something new to increase confidence or sense of well-being.
 The intention and objections for taking a Wellness Vacation are personal and as varied as the choices we now have available to us.

-At Travel to Wellness, we believe that whatever the Intention and whatever form this “break” away from daily life may take, the Wellness Vacation can be an annual tonic for body, mind and soul.
+At Travel to Wellness, we believe that whatever the Intention and whatever form this “break” from daily life may take, the Wellness Vacation can be an annual tonic for body, mind and soul.